The Best Esky in Australia for 2022

 For easy viewing, some high-end models include a light under the lid.
 The only models we reviewed with this feature were from the Esky Arctic Pro Rugged range.
 The 50L one comes in around $200.

 Want a spot to rest?
 Look for a model that comes with a cushioned lid.
-Again, the only esky we reviewed with this feature as standard was from the Esky Arctic Pro Rugged range and the Mangrove Outdoors M45L.
+We only reviewed 2 eskys with this feature: the Esky Arctic Pro Rugged range and the Mangrove Outdoors M45L.

 The most expensive ice box we reviewed was the Evakool 60.
 At $459 for 60L, it’s made from fibreglass.
 This high-performance material is supposed to be an excellent insulator as well as resistant to odours, rust and corrosion.